 What are you working on now?

-I’m working on Firekeeper Book 7: Wolf’s Search.
-And Firekeeper Book 8: Wolf’s Soul.
-You can learn more about this project here.
+I’ve just finished working on Firekeeper Book 7: Wolf’s Search.
+Now I’m moving on to finish Firekeeper Book 8: Wolf’s Soul.
+You can learn more about these projects here.

 I’m also on the team that’s working on a deluxe new SF/F magazine called DreamForge.
 Check them out!

 I’ve recently finished upgrading the Firekeeper e-books to remove numerous formatting errors.

 I’m very pleased that my first indie published novel, Asphodel, is finding an enthusiastic readership.
 If you haven’t read it, I hope you’ll give it a try.

 What will you be doing next?

 I’m not sure, but I’d like to go back to work on a rough draft I started last year.